-Fortunately the need for impingement syndrome surgery is rare.
-I estimate that only about 1 in10-20 people ultimately requires surgery.
+Fortunately, the need for impingement syndrome surgery is rare.
+I estimate that only about 1 in10 people ultimately requires surgery.
 However, when nonoperative treatment fails, there really are only two choices: live with the symptoms or have impingement syndrome surgery.
 What defines failure of nonoperative treatment is really up to you and your doc.
 There is no harm tolerating the symptoms for as long as you like.
 Prolonged impingement syndrome does not appear to lead to any other issues.
-Furthermore, if surgery is ultimately performed, waiting does not seem to impact outcome.
-So you and your doctor can continue with nonsurgical treatment as long as you like.
-However, if nonoperative treatment doesn’t work after a reasonable period, the likelihood of that treatment ultimately working is not great.
-Therefore, you will have to make a decision how to proceed.
+Furthermore, if surgery is ultimately performed, waiting does not seem to impact the outcome.
+So you and your doctor can continue with nonsurgical treatment as long as you wish.
+However, if nonoperative treatment doesn’t seem to be working, when your symptoms may resolve, can be difficult to determine.
+Therefore, you will have to make a decision on how to proceed.

 Impingement Syndrome Surgery: Subacromial Decompression

-The goal of impingement syndrome surgery is to remove the inflamed, painful bursa and increase the space between your rotator cuff and your acromion, if needed.
+The goal of impingement syndrome surgery is to remove the inflamed, painful bursa and, if needed, to increase the space between your rotator cuff and your acromion.
 This is called a subacromial decompression.
-Sometimes, if the subacromial space is wide enough, it is enough to simply remove the inflamed bursa.
+Sometimes, if the subacromial space is wide enough, all that is required is to remove the inflamed bursa.
 Don’t worry – it grows back uninflamed.
-In other cases in which there may be an acromial spur narrowing the subacromial space from above, it is necessary to remove the this spur (Acromioplasty).
+In other cases in which there may be an acromial spur narrowing the subacromial space from above, it is necessary to remove this spur (Acromioplasty).
 This essentially “raises the roof” and increases the subacromial space.
 Either way, the procedure is relatively quick and simple for most shoulder surgeons.

 Most often, the surgery is performed arthroscopically.
 However, if needed, impingement syndrome surgery can also be performed through larger incisions.

 Below is a short video of an arthroscopic impingement syndrome surgery.